ghcjs/ghcjs/README.markdown

 #### Usage in a Stack Project

-GHCJS can be used with Stack.
-Stack can also automatically setup GHCJS.
-It is also possible to configure a Stack based project to be built with both GHC and GHCJS.
-For instructions, see http://docs.haskellstack.org/en/stable/ghcjs.html.
+Stack can be used to build projects with GHCJS, including dependencies from Hackage or from git.
+Stack can also automatically install GHCJS from a specific sdist tarball.

 Usage
 =====